Skip to content

-This article aims to help you prepare for this digital identity surge.
+This article aims to help supply chain professionals prepare for this digital identity surge.
 First, I will outline ten reasons why supply chain leaders must play a crucial role in shaping their organization’s digital identity solution.
 Next, I will cover the basics of verifying, authenticating, and authorizing various types of digital “actors” on your network.
 I will also highlight the risks that a comprehensive digital identity solution needs to address.
 Finally, I will provide references to current digital identity systems and standards relevant to supply chains.

 “A digital identity is an online presence that represents and acts on behalf of an external actor in an ecosystem.
 An identity could belong to a legal entity, a financial intermediary, or a physical object, for example.
 Ideally, a digital identity is verified by a trust anchor, or something confirming the legitimacy of an actor, so that those interacting with that actor’s digital identity have confidence the actor is who and what it claims to be.”